bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 https://www.seagate.com/au/en/support/kb/seagate-central-tappin-update-007647en/

-By disabling the service we are not spending cpu resources on something that serves no purpose.
+By disabling the service we stop the Seagate Central from spending cpu and memory resources on something that serves no purpose.
 In addition about 25MB of disk space is saved by removing it.

 If you **do not** want to remove the TappIn service then edit the make_seagate_firmware.sh file and comment out the DISABLE_TAPPIN